Can I Take My Anxious Dog On Holiday?

 I always try to travel by car with Arty – it gives us the freedom and flexibility we need, and he’s never anxious travelling in his crash-tested crate in the boot.
 We never drive for more than five hours in a day and have regular stops for wee breaks and leg stretching.
 I always try to plan a lovely walk stop halfway through the drive to break it up and give him some sniffing time somewhere interesting – this helps stimulate his brain while keeping him calm in the car afterwards.

 If you have to travel by train or bus, ensure your dog has been socialised on such transport – early exposure in short bursts with positive reinforcement can prepare them for longer journeys on public transport.
-You might want to consider bringing along a settle mat (I use one from the Chic Pup Co) so they have their own space to feel safe on, and long-lasting chews or a frozen Kong to keep them occupied during the journey.
+You might want to consider bringing along a settle mat (I use one from the Chic Pup Coopens in a new tab) so they have their own space to feel safe on, and long-lasting chews or a frozen Kongopens in a new tab to keep them occupied during the journey.

 What accommodation is best for anxious dogs?